 If you are involved in a truck accident in Pennsylvania, you have two years to file a lawsuit from the date of the accident.
+The sooner you speak to a truck accident lawyer in Philadelphia, the better.
 Failure to promptly file a truck accident case means the insurance adjusters often times will prolong the process and if waited longer than the two-year deadline, you will not be given your lawsuit settlement.

 Gather Information for Your Case

 After you are involved in a truck accident, stay as calm as possible.
 Your health is the most important thing to evaluate at this time.
 After the police and ambulance are called to assess the scene and your health, if you can, take photographs of the damage.
 If a commercial truck has hit you, often times the insurance company will drag out the process so they aren’t responsible for insuring you receive your payments.
 The best way to negate this is to be proactive – take pictures of your vehicle and the offender’s and gather all the information you can about the negligent party.
 The more evidence you are prepared with, the quicker you can hand it over to a truck accident lawyer and allow them to have proper evidence to handle your case.
 Again, you want to file your claim as close to the truck accident date as possible to allow the insurance adjusters, your lawyer and the negligent party to resolve your case.